In 2008, I wrote a piece for Salon about renaming ‘Earth’ Day. It was supposed to be mostly humorous. Or mostly serious.

-In a 2009 interview last year, our Nobel-prize winning Energy Secretary, Steven Chu, said:
+In a 2009 interview, then Energy Secretary Steven Chu said:

 I would say that from here on in, every day has to be Earth Day.

 Well, duh!
 Heck, we have a whole day just for the trees — and we haven’t finished them off … yet.
-So if every day is Earth Day, than April 22 definitely needs a new name.
-So I’m updating the column, with yet another idea at the end, at least for climate science advocates:
+If every day is Earth Day, then April 22 definitely needs a new name.
+So I’m updating the column once more:

 I don’t worry about the earth.
 I’m pretty certain the earth will survive the worst we can do to it.
 I’m very certain the earth doesn’t worry about us.
 I’m not alone.
 People got more riled up when scientists removed Pluto from the list of planets than they do when scientists warn that our greenhouse gas emissions are poised to turn the earth into a barely habitable planet.

 Arguably, concern over the earth is elitist, something people can afford to spend their time on when every other need is met.
 But elitism is out these days, at least for everyone but the 0.01 percent and the Supreme Court.
 We need a new way to make people care about the nasty things we’re doing with our cars and power plants.
 At the very least, we need a new name.

 How about Nature Day or Environment Day?
 Personally, I am not an environmentalist.
 I don’t think I’m ever going to see the Arctic National Wildlife Refuge.
 I wouldn’t drill for oil there.
 But that’s not out of concern for the caribou but for my daughter and the planet’s next several billion people, who will need to see oil use cut sharply to avoid the worst of climate change.

 I used to worry about the polar bear.
-But then some naturalists told me that once human-caused global warming has completely eliminated their feeding habitat “” the polar ice, probably by 2020, possibly sooner “” polar bears will just go about the business of coming inland and attacking humans and eating our food and maybe even us.
+But then some naturalists told me that once human-caused global warming has mostly eliminated their feeding habitat — the polar ice, probably by the 2020s and maybe sooner — polar bears will just go about the business of coming inland and attacking humans and eating our food and maybe even us.
 That seems only fair, no?

 I am a cat lover, but you can’t really worry about them.
 Cats are survivors.
 Remember the movie “Alien”?
 For better or worse, cats have hitched their future to humans, and while we seem poised to wipe out half the species on the planet, cats will do just fine.

-Apparently there are some plankton that thrive on an acidic environment, so it doesn’t look like we’re going to wipe out all life in the ocean, just most of it.
+Apparently jellyfish thrive on an acidic environment, so it doesn’t look like we’re going to wipe out all life in the ocean, just most of it.
 Sure, losing Pacific salmon is going to be a bummer, but I eat Pacific salmon several times a week, so I don’t see how I’m in a position to march on the nation’s capital to protest their extinction.
 I won’t eat farm-raised salmon, though, since my doctor says I get enough antibiotics from the tap water.

-If thousands of inedible species can’t adapt to our monomaniacal quest to return every last bit of fossil carbon back into the atmosphere, why should we care?
-Other species will do just fine, like kudzu, cactus, cockroaches, rats, scorpions, the bark beetle, Anopheles mosquitoes and the malaria parasites they harbor.
+If thousands of inedible species can’t adapt to our monomaniacal quest to return every last bit of fossil carbon back into the atmosphere ASAP, why should we care?
+Other species will do just fine, like kudzu, cactus, cockroaches, rats (and ratsnakes), scorpions, the bark beetle, Anopheles mosquitoes and the malaria parasites they harbor.
 Who are we to pick favorites — especially since those same species must also have all been on Noah’s ark!

 I didn’t hear any complaining after the dinosaurs and many other species were wiped out when an asteroid hit the earth and made room for mammals and, eventually, us.
 If God hadn’t wanted us to dominate all living creatures on the earth, he wouldn’t have sent that asteroid in the first place, and he wouldn’t have turned the dead plants and animals into fossil carbon that could power our Industrial Revolution, destroy the climate, and ultimately kill more plants and animals.

-All of these phrases create the misleading perception that the cause so many of us are fighting for “” sharp cuts in greenhouse gases “” is based on the desire to preserve something inhuman or abstract or far away.
-But I have to say that all the environmentalists I know “” and I tend to hang out with the climate crowd “” care about stopping global warming because of its impact on humans, even if they aren’t so good at articulating that perspective.
+All of these phrases create the misleading perception that the cause so many of us are fighting for — sharp cuts in carbon pollution — is based on the desire to preserve something inhuman or abstract or far away.
+But I have to say that all the environmentalists I know — and I tend to hang out with the climate crowd — care about stopping global warming because of its impact on humans, even if they aren’t so good at articulating that perspective.
 I’m with them.

 The reason that many environmentalists fight to save the Arctic National Wildlife Refuge or the polar bears is not because they are sure that losing those things would cause the universe to become unhinged, but because they realize that humanity isn’t smart enough to know which things are linchpins for the entire ecosystem and which are not.
 What is the straw that breaks the camel’s back?
 The 100th species we wipe out?
 The 1,000th?
 For many, the safest and wisest thing to do is to try to avoid the risks entirely.

 This is where I part company with many environmentalists.
-With 6.5 billion people going to 9 billion, much of the environment is unsavable.
-But if we warm significantly more than 3.5°F from pre-industrial levels “” and especially if we warm more than 7°F, as would be all but inevitable if we keep on our current emissions path for much longer “” then the environment and climate that made modern human civilization possible will be ruined, probably for hundreds of years (see NOAA stunner: Climate change “largely irreversible for 1000 years,” with permanent Dust Bowls in Southwest and around the globe).
+With 7 billion people going to 9 billion, much of the environment is unsavable.
+But if we warm significantly more than 3.5°F from pre-industrial levels — and especially if we warm more than 7°F, as would be all but inevitable if we keep on our current emissions path for much longer — then the relatively stable environment and climate that made modern human civilization possible will be ruined, probably for hundreds of years (see NOAA: Climate change “largely irreversible for 1000 years,” with permanent Dust Bowls in Southwest and around the globe).
 And that means misery for many if not most of the next 10 to 20 billion people to walk the planet.